moltenform/scite-files/files/api_files.md

 <a name="how_to_install_api"></a>
 ### How to install an api file and enable calltips

-* As an example, let's set up the api file for C.
+* As an example, let's set up the api file for C

 * Download and uncompress [c_withdoc.zip](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/c_withdoc.zip)